The University Societies

 Drive strong Project Worker retention rates

-Ensuring that Project Workers are ready to depart for East Africa and have fulfiled all of the necessary pre-summer actions and requirements, and support their development through initiatives such as the Project worker mentoring programme
+Ensure that Project Workers are ready to depart for East Africa and have fulfilled all of the necessary pre-summer actions and requirements, and support their development through initiatives such as the Project worker mentoring programme.

 Support Volunteer Fundraising

 The experiences you gain by continuing to volunteer for EPAfrica after returning from East Africa will help you with your future career.
 That might be by helping you realise what you want to do for a career or what you're good at, or developing skills to make your applications more competitive.
 Few university degrees allow you to demonstrate practical IT know-how, sustained teamwork over the course of a year, social media skills, or public speaking.
 In contrast, as part of the UC, you'll be given responsibilities like this throughout the year.
 Last year, society members managed applications from over 200 students, oversaw over £127,000 of volunteer fundraising and organised and delivered over 20 training sessions and events.

 Each university society member is also a member of a specific committee, either Fundraising, Recruitment and Training, Business Operations or Logistics and Delivery.
 As part of the university society, you'll work with Project Workers directly, inspiring them to continue with EPAfrica while providing practical support with fundraising, documentation, and training.
 As part of one of the four committees, you'll join monthly virtual meetings, where you'll update other members on what's happening 'on the ground' and what they can do to support you, while being inspired yourself by the other work that goes on behind the scenes!

 Become an Associate Member